jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In short, the open-source community has empowered Main Street.
 No longer are we bound to be extras in the Industrial Age hoping for a better life.
 Now we can become player gods in the Internet Age making a better life.

 I'm one of them.
 I'm a politics, history, and philosophy geek who spends far too much time thinking about this stuff.
 Digital tools let me write, research, host my own work.
 I can easily find world-class writers and illustrators to add the professional touch.
 Heck, think of the connection between you, and I. You're reading my ideas with no middle-men, and for virtually free.
 Because open-source heroes put new tools in both our hands.

+===

+A special note to the tech community.
+Disruption isn't enough anymore.
+I applaud the movement for opening up many gates, but it's also mainly replaced low-hanging fruit like consumer goods and done nothing for entire industries like legal services, government regulations, or corporate employment.
+And most of our lives are controlled by lawyers, bureaucrats, human resource reps who depend on 19th century technology; they'll never disrupt themselves, why would they?

+To put things into context, techvolution is more powerful disruption.
+It turns the user being sued, using a regulation, working for a company, into full-blown player god whose fully informed, empowered, and accountable to make choices that change our society.
+Uber and Airbnb are a small example of what it'll take to establish the Internet Age.
+Only with an empowered Main Street will you protagonists be able to continue the digital revolution.

 ## Mass-Production Replaced by Mass-Collaboration Makes Us Happy